 "...I am sorry I will never get to know him... but he will know why I died and I hope he will understand.
 I was trying to make a world in which he could live a happier life."

-- In The Ruby Red Trilogy, Gwen's mother lies about her birth date so that no-one will suspect that she inherited the family time-traveling gene; she hopes that Gwen won't inherit it after all and can live as a normal kid.
+- In The Ruby Red Trilogy, Gwen's mother lies about her birthdate so that no one will suspect that she inherited the family time travelling gene; she hopes that Gwen won't inherit it after all and can live as a normal kid.
 For sixteen years, Gwen's cousin Charlotte (who has the same birthday) is believed to be the heir of the gene, and she was groomed to survive in the past.
-But then Gwen starts time-traveling.
+But then Gwen starts time travelling.
 In the third book, it is revealed that Gwen's actual parents fled from the villians to the past but left her in the present so she would be safe (or at least a little safer).

 - Angel had the extremely rare usage of this trope when the child in question wasn't a baby.
 Angel sold himself to Wolfram and Hart so that his teenaged son Connor could be placed with a new family and new memories, to be safe and happy.
 It doesn't quite last - the kid's memories are restored a few months later - but while he gets the memories back, he keeps his new, much more stable, personality, so it's still an improvement.

 - In Castle, this turns out to be the reason for Castle's dad being a complete unknown.
 He was a CIA operative who had a one-night stand with Castle's mom, and then didn't want to endanger them with his enemies.